VVelox/YAML-yq-Helper/README.md

 LibYAML as that sometimes does not play nice when that is missing.

+Version 1.1 is used if it is not set.

 #### is_array

 Returns 0 or 1 based on if it is a array.